Call +44(0)161 941 4000

 Our dispute resolution and corporate commercial departments work hand in hand as in a majority of cases litigation leads to a negotiated settlement of sorts, via mediation or during the course of litigation.

-Disputes between owners of businesses can also take the forms of boardroom or partnership disputes.
+Shareholder disputes between owners can also take the forms of boardroom or partnership disputes.

 If a negotiated solution can be reached then this can give flexibility to the parties to structure the transaction to suit them.
 Potential structures can include: